pandalearnstocode/AsynDSStack/README.md

 # Data Science Stack with Async Python and R RESTful API

-## Services avaiable in the compose file
+## Services available in the compose file

 ### FASTAPI: Out of the box Async API for Python
 #### Prometheus support